archignes/searchpaths/README.md

 - `HISTORY_DATABASE_PATHS`: Specify the paths to your browser's history database.
 - `SKIP_DOMAINS`: List of domains to exclude from the search history analysis.
 - `SITE_SEARCH_DOMAINS`: List of domains to consider as site-specific searches.
-- `LOGGABLE_SEARCH_SYSTEMS`: List of search systems that may not have query strings in the URL.
+- `INCLUDED_SEARCH_SYSTEMS`: List of search systems that may not have query strings in the URL.
 - `CHAT_BASED_SEARCH_COMPLEMENTS`: List of chat-based search complements.

 ## Testing